ClimateImpactLab/energy-code-release-2020/README.md

         * ster files for both the first stage and the FGLS regression: `FD_global_TINV_clim.ster` and `FD_FGLS_global_TINV_clim.ster`, respectively
         * ***Appendix Figure C1***: `fig_Appendix-B1_product_overlay_TINV_clim_global.pdf`
 2. Decile regressions (*Appendix* Equation C.3)
-    * These regressions are run in order to understand how the sensitivity of energy consumption to climate change modulates with incomoe levels.
+    * These regressions are run in order to understand how the sensitivity of energy consumption to climate change modulates with income levels.
     * Code for these regressions can be found in [1_analysis/decile_regression](https://github.com/ClimateImpactLab/energy-code-release-2020/tree/master/1_analysis/decile_regression)
     * This code outputs:
         * ster files for both the first stage and the FGLS regression: `FD_FGLS_income_decile_TINV_clim.ster` and `FD_FGLS_income_decile_TINV_clim.ster`, respectively